Bucuhung098/Bucuhung098/Grabknife.md

 end
 if workspace.FilteringEnabled == false then
 	if workspace:PGSIsEnabled() then
 		notify('Press Z to equip.
-Created by mustardfoot and Tollonis.',true) else
+Cracked by cv_ivc and daydayhung0.',true)
-		notify('(this game is really old or something and has the no physics so a lot of things wont work yes) Press Z to equip.
+	else
+		notify('(is this so trash no player join is game) Press Z to equip.
 Cracked by cv_ivc and Daydayhung0.',true) end else
-	notify('Old this game has filtering enabled so it literally wont work here') end
+	notify('bro you can execute is this game') end

 local handProperties = {